synagen-dev/fotofix/ENHANCEMENT_INSTRUCTIONS.md

 **Description**: Improve interior lighting **Instructions**:
 ```
 Enhance the lighting to make the space bright and welcoming.
 Add warm, inviting light that highlights the best features of the room.
 Ensure all areas are well-lit and the space feels open and airy.
+DO NOT alter the ceiling light fittings, unless specified elsewhere.
 ```

 ### 4. Color Scheme Update